LuxitoCode/MBRBOMBER/README.md

 # MBRBOMBER
+The project given has not original MBR!
+It has nyan cat MBR!
 MBRBOMBER is a FMV(Fun-Made-Virus) I coded that overwries your MBR with a message.
 THIS PROGRAM IS NOT TO DAMAGE ANOTHER PERSONS!
 Source code is made in C++ and in ASM.